bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 It's not just that you set the flag, you also have to do a few other things and those other things cause complications.
 So that could be a reason to say, you know what, let's forget about this opt-in RBF completely and relay everything that is reasonable.
 But there are trade-offs.
-One is just bandwidth because if my node relays everything that you sent to it, I could send you one transaction and then increase it by one satoshi per byte or increase it by...
+One is just bandwidth because if my node relays everything that you sent to it, I could send you one transaction and then increase it by one satoshi per byte or increase it by.
 Don't even increase the fee, but just change the destinations a bit, and I could send you millions and millions of variations of the same transaction, basically wasting everybody's bandwidth.
 So it's not entirely without trade-offs.